killerdroid99/blogtree-server/README.md

 ## Prerequisites

 - Docker and Docker Compose
-- Optional for local (non-docker) dev: Node.js 18+
+- Optional for local (non-docker) dev: Node.js 20+

 ## Environment Configuration

 This project supports per-service environment files for clarity and least-privilege.
-You can start with a single `.env` if you prefer, or use the recommended service-specific files below.

-### Option A: Single .env (simple)
+You can start with a single `.env` if you prefer, or use the recommended service-specific files below. `example-env.txt` can be used for reference.

 Create a `.env` in the project root and point `docker-compose.yml` services to it via `env_file: - .env`.